 In this instance there may be a public perception that the councillor's activities with the club would make it difficult for the councillor to view the matter before the council impartially.
-When the matter comes before council, the councillor needs to consider whether or not he or she has a significant conflict of interest and, if so, must disclose the nature of the conflict and refrain from participating in the discussion and voting on the matter.
+When the matter comes before council, the councillor needs to consider whether or not they have a significant conflict of interest and, if so, must disclose the nature of the conflict and refrain from participating in the discussion and voting on the matter.